ihimawan/WalmartTicketingSystem/README.md

 * Adding security layer (e.g. Basic Authentication)
 * Adding UI, possibly best with ReactJS to leverage the API's
 * Adding multiple AI's as threads that holds and reserves seats to simulate real-time interaction
+* And of course, the 'best seat' algorithm